svalinn/DAGMC/doc/tools/index.rst

 DAGMC Tools
 ======

-The DAGMC infrastructure has a number of tools that can help with issues that arise when using the toolkit.
+The DAGMC infrastructure has a number of tools that are used to process, fix, diagnose and repair processed models.
 This document serves to better inform and educate what those tools are and how to use them.

 mcnp2cad
 ~~~~~~~~~~~~
 UW has a tool, `mcnp2cad <https://github.com/svalinn/mcnp2cad>`_, which can translate a MCNP model
 into ACIS format for use in future DAGMC simulations.
 The tool builds CAD solids from MCNP cell descriptions
-often turning infinite bodies and plans into finite versions.
-At the time of writing the number of unsupported
+often turning infinite bodies and planes into finite versions.
+At the time of writing, the only unsupported
-MCNP surface descriptions is limited to GQ's and SQ's.
+MCNP surface descriptions are limited to GQ's and SQ's.
 To run mcnp2cad all that is needed is an MCNP input deck,
 ::
    prompt%> mcnp2cad test.inp